JohanBinst/aws-certification/saa/15-Hybrid_environments_and_migration.md

 An AWS Direct Connect location provides access to AWS in the Region with which it is associated.
 You can use a single connection in a public Region or AWS GovCloud (US) to access public AWS services in all other public Regions.

-Direct connect = physical connection.
-Between business premises <-> DX Location <-> AWS Region
+Direct connect = physical connection between business premises (owned by you) and DX Location (not owned by AWS) and AWS Region (owned by AWS)
 - 1, 10, or 100GBps
-- when you order DC, you're really ordering a Port Allocation at the DX Location
+- when you order Direct Connect (DX), you're really ordering a Port Allocation at the DX Location
 - Cannot access internet
-- DX Location is NOT owned by AWS (just has AWS space/equipment in it - called a "cage".
-And you'll have customer or comms partner Cage -- need to connect AWS / Customer router)
+- DX Location is NOT owned by AWS, it has 2 "cages":
+    - 1 cage for AWS owned equipment (AWS routers -> port allocation happens here): connected to AWS region
+    - 1 customer or shared partner Cage: with customer router and connected on premise router
+    - both cages are physically connected
 - Low latency, high speeds.
 No resilience (at it's literally 1 cable)
 - requires VIFs (virtual interfaces) for the networking over DX to AWS